Burnout Is All about the Workplace Not the Employee

 Employees actively seeking approval at work may feel incompetent when things do not go right.
 People in the medical community commonly associate this with imposter syndrome.

 There are many band-aid solutions to managing stress in the work environment.
-However, band-aid solutions like more yoga, better breathing techniques, and undergoing resilience training do not work in optimizing mental health in the long run.
+However, band-aid solutions like more yoga, better breathing techniques, and undergoing resilience training do not work in optimising mental health in the long run.

 Here are some of the best prevention strategies companies can employ to reduce burnout: